 In addition, current Australian tax regulations provide for a refundable research and development incentive payment equal to 43.5% of qualified expenditures to companies with an annual turnover of less than AU\$20 million.
-Tectonic Therapeutic Pty Ltd. may be eligible to receive incentive payments during 2025 for research expenditures made during 2024.
+To date, Tectonic Therapeutic Pty Ltd. has not received tax inventive payments for research expenditures in Australia, and it is unlikely that it will receive incentive payments during 2025 for research expenditures made during 2024.
 If our subsidiary loses our ability to operate in Australia, or if we are ineligible or unable to receive the research and development incentive payment, or the Australian government significantly reduces or eliminates the incentive program, our business and results of operation may be adversely affected.